Star Crystal

-Star Crystal is a 1986 science fiction film directed by Lance Lindsay.
+Star Crystal is a 1986 American horror science fiction film directed by Lance Lindsay.
 The film stars C. Juston Campbell and Faye Bolt as a pair of astronauts who must survive against a mysterious alien lifeform seeking to kill them, while also facing dwindling supplies aboard their damaged shuttlecraft.

 Plot

 In 2032, a crewed expedition to Mars discovers a mysterious egg buried under the planet's surface and brings it to their ship, the SC-37.
-While the astronauts are away, the egg hatches, releasing a crystal and a slimy alien creature that hides on the ship.
+While the astronauts are away, the egg hatches, releasing a crystal and a slimy alien creature.
 The astronauts conduct experiments on the crystal and the alien, and are soon killed when their air supply is shut off.

 Two months later, the SC-37 is intercepted by the space station L-5, which subsequently is destroyed by a malfunctioning neutron reactor.
-A small, ragtag survey crew escape aboard the damaged ship, and the dire situation forces them to work together despite their differences.
+A ragtag repair crew escape aboard the damaged ship, and the dire situation forces them to work together despite their differences.
 The crew of five conclude that they lack the supplies necessary to return to Earth or await rescue, and decide to stop at a pair of supply stations to remedy this.
 Meanwhile, the alien hides in the engine room and quickly begins killing the crew.
 Soon, only two, Roger Campbell and Dr. Adrian Kimberly, remain.
 As Roger and Adrian lock the alien out of the bridge, it retreats back to the engine room with the crystal.
-Roger and Adrian find data in the ship's computer, Bernice, indicating that the alien rapidly matures and grows in intelligence, while the crystal is an advanced computer the alien uses when confronted with a problem.
+Roger and Adrian find data from the original crew's experiments in the ship's computer, Bernice, indicating that the alien rapidly matures and grows in intelligence, while the crystal is an advanced computer the alien uses when confronted with a problem.
 Using the crystal, the alien hacks into and takes control of the ship, cutting off their communications and tricking another nearby ship into believing SC-37 does not require rescue.
 During a subsequent meteor storm that endangers the ship, the alien uses the crystal to project a force field until the storm passes.
-Roger is forced to enter the engine room to retrieve a crate of rations, but when he leaves without threatening the alien, it lets him go.
+Roger is forced to enter the lab to retrieve a crate of rations, but when he returns to the bridge without threatening the alien, it lets him go.
 Soon after, the alien begins reading data on the evolution of the human race and a Bible stored in Bernice's memory.